pilight/pilight/docs/source/protocols/433.92/weather/auriol_89210.rst

 Each (group of 2) numbers have the following specific meaning:

-  - Battery ID 0 untill 7 (assumed)
+  - Battery ID 0 until 7 (assumed)
   - Battery: 8
   - TX mode: 9
-  - Channel: 10 untill 11 (3 = 10, 2 = 01, 1 = 11)
+  - Channel: 10 until 11 (3 = 10, 2 = 01, 1 = 11)
-  - Temperature: 12 untill 23
+  - Temperature: 12 until 23
-  - Humidity: 24 untill 31 (assumed, alternatively this might be a checksum)
+  - Humidity: 24 until 31 (assumed, alternatively this might be a checksum)
   - Footer: 32
   - The Battery ID is not used
   - The Battery identifies the state of the battery